talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 Given that rare CNV counts per window are (a) sparse and (b) zero-inflated, and furthermore that (c) the case & control sample sizes are unbalanced for most phenotype groups (_e.g._, frequently >10- to 100-fold more controls than cases), we implemented an empirical continuity correction as proposed by [Sweeting _et al._, _Stat.
 Med._, 2004.](https://onlinelibrary.wiley.com/doi/10.1002/sim.1761)

-Each phenotype & CNV type were meta-analyzed separately for a total of three meta-analyses per phenotype.
+Each phenotype & CNV type were meta-analyzed separately for a total of two meta-analyses per phenotype.

 #### Determining genome-wide significance threshold

+We next controlled false discovery rate (FDR) across all meta-analyses using a permutation-based approach.

+Estimating the number of independent tests performed across all windows, phenotypes, and CNV types is difficult due to numerous necessary assumptions, such as the independence of samples between phenotypes, or the local correlation structure of CNV counts between neighboring windows, among others.

+Instead, we targeted an "genome-wide" significance threshold of P ≤ 3.86x10<sup>-6</sup>, which corresonds to a Bonferroni correction if applied to the number of non-overlapping 200kb windows tested in our analysis.

-We empirically determined a genome-wide significance threshold for each meta-analysis as follows:
+We empirically determined the P-value threshold for each CNV type and phenotype that matched our desired genome-wide FDR as follows:

-1. Permute phenotype labels for all CNVs while matching on size (split by quantile) and CNV type (DEL/DUP);
+1. permute phenotype labels for all CNVs while matching on size (split by quantile) and CNV type (DEL/DUP);
-2. Rerun all association tests (described above), including meta-analysis, for each phenotype & CNV combination; and
+2. rerun all association tests (described above), including meta-analysis, for each phenotype & CNV combination;
-3. Compute the fraction of significant windows for a broad range of P-value thresholds
+3. compute the fraction of significant windows for a broad range of P-value thresholds (_e.g._, -log<sub>10</sub>(_P_) ~ [0, 20] ); and
+4. report the least significant P-value threshold that results in an empirical FDR ≤ 3.86x10<sup>-6</sup>.

-Steps 1-3 were repeated 20 times for each CNV and phenotype.
+Steps 1-3 were repeated 20 times for each CNV type and phenotype.

+Following permutation, we computed the mean P-value threshold per phenotype and CNV type.

+Finally, for each CNV type, we fit an exponential decay model of empirical P-value threshold versus total number of case samples, and used this model to assign a genome-wide P-value threshold per phenotype.

 #### Output files

 [As described above for Step 2](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/sliding_windows#output-files), we generated the same combination of plots and statistics files for the meta-analyses results of each phenotype group.

+Unlike the plots from Step 2, the dashed lines from Step 3 correspond to empirically-derived genome-wide significance thresholds [as determined via permutation](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/sliding_windows#determining-genome-wide-significance-threshold).

 These files are stored in the same location as the per-metacohort analysis results.

 ### 4. Collapse associations across phenotypes & refine loci to minimal credible regions

-Methods still a work in progress.
-See bottom of this page for most recent iteration of minimum credible region definition algorithm.

----

-#### _A note on data curation_

-The information presented on this page references various curated datasets.

-The curation of these datasets is documented elsewhere in this repository.

-Please see the README available in [the `data_curation/` subdirectory](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/).

----

----

-# IGNORE THIS TEXT FOR NOW (DEPRECATED ALTERNATIVE METHODS)

-### 3. Combine association statistics across metacohorts

-We combined CNV association statistics across metacohorts for each sliding window using the Mantel-Haenszel meta-analysis method for 2x2 contingency tables of count data.

-The code to perform this step is contained in `window_meta_analysis.R`.

-Given that rare CNV counts per window are (a) sparse and (b) zero-inflated, and furthermore that (c) the case & control sample sizes are unbalanced for most phenotype groups (_e.g._, frequently >10- to 100-fold more controls than cases), we implemented an empirical continuity correction as proposed by [Sweeting _et al._, _Stat.
-Med._, 2004.](https://onlinelibrary.wiley.com/doi/10.1002/sim.1761)

-Mantel-Haenszel meta-analysis with an empirical continuity correction is recommended for the meta-analysis of rare binary event data [Bhaumik _et al._, _J.
-Am.
-Stat.
-Assoc._](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3665366/).

-Each phenotype & CNV type were meta-analyzed separately for a total of three meta-analyses per phenotype.

-Following meta-analysis, individual windows were labeled as genome-wide significant if the met the following three criteria:
-1. _P_<sub>meta</sub> ≤ 10<sup>-6</sup>;
-2. Lower bound of 95% confidence interval of odds ratio ≥ 2; and
-3. Nominally significant in ≥ 2 metacohorts.

-_Note: a P<sub>meta</sub> threshold of 10<sup>-6</sup> was determined to correspond to a study-wide FDR of 1% via phenotype permutation analysis (not described here)_

 Lastly, we collapsed all significant windows across phenotypes and refined them to discrete intervals.

+In practice, we considered a window to be genome-wide significant if it met all three of the following criteria:
+1. meta-analysis P exceeds the genome-wide significance threshold for that phenotype and CNV type;
+2. nominally significant (P ≤ 0.05) in a one-sided Fisher's exact test for at least two metacohorts; and
+3. lower bound of 95% confidence interval of odds ratio from meta-analysis ≥ 2.

 For each locus with a significant association between rCNVs and one or more phenotypes, we aimed to identify:
 1. all statistically independent associations that were _individually_ genome-wide significant; and
-3. refine these associations to the minimal interval that contained the causal element(s) with 90% confidence (_i.e._, analogous to 90% credible sets from common variant GWAS).
+3. refine these associations to the minimal interval that contained the causal element(s) with 90% confidence (_i.e._, analogous to 90% credible sets from GWAS).

 This procedure is described below, and was performed separately for deletions and duplications using `refine_significant_regions.py`.